Vitor0534/MangaSticker/Manga_Sticker_V1_1/README.txt

 MangaSticker is a tool for building interactive manga by integrating circuit sticker with manga.
 The purpose of the tool is to provide a modeling environment where you can view the manga and the circuit sticker concomitantly.
-Artifacts can be designed using the editing area and tools.
+Artifacts can be modeled using the editing area and tools.
 The tool has the option to print interactive mangas on two A4 sheets, one for the manga side and the other for the circuit sticker side.
 Once printed, the components must be positioned on the circuit sticker sheet and that sheet is superimposed with the manga to generate the interactive manga.